dell/csm-docs/content/docs/authorization/configuration/powerflex/_index.md

               value: "true"
     ```

-6. Install the CSI PowerFlex driver following the appropriate documenation for your installation method.
+6. Install the Dell CSI PowerFlex driver following the appropriate documenation for your installation method.

 7. (Optional) Install [dellctl](../../../references/cli) to perform Kubernetes administrator commands for additional capabilities (e.g., list volumes).
 Please refer to the [dellctl documentation page](../../../references/cli) for the installation steps and command list.